Recording Tyler, the Creator with Apollo and UAD

 Learn how Vic Wainstein Pushes the Boundaries of Hip‑Hop on Igor

-From making beats and playing in garage bands, to stints as a runner and assistant at Paramount Recording, to full‑fledged engineer status with some of the biggest names in hip-hop — Tyler the Creator, Solange, Mac Miller, and Frank Ocean — producer/engineer Vic Wainstein has risen through the ranks by sheer determination and self‑application.
+From making beats and playing in bands, to stints as a runner and assistant at Paramount Recording, to full‑fledged engineer status with some of the biggest names in hip-hop — Tyler the Creator, Solange, Mac Miller, and Frank Ocean — producer/engineer Vic Wainstein has risen through the ranks by sheer determination and self‑application.

 On Tyler, the Creator’s Grammy‑winning album, Igor, Wainstein dug deep into his bag of tricks to fulfill Tyler’s vision.
 Here, learn how Wainstein leaned on UAD plug‑ins and Apollo interfaces to bring the album to fruition.

 Igor is not a "traditional" hip‑hop album.
 At times, it sounds like a hip-hop take on a Brian Wilson‑produced Beach Boys record.

 Tyler described it in a recent interview as sounding like Pusha T and Stevie Wonder got together — hard-ass 808 beats with lots of chords.